day8/re-frame/docs/clojurescript.md

   - when there are no items make the text "there are no items"  (and not "there is 0 items")

+## What have You Learned ?

+So Far:

+  - syntax (data litterals)
+  - evaluation (of data)
+  - calling functions (evaluating lists)
+  - special forms (exceptions to the evaluation rules)
+  - how to create functions and bind them to symbols.

 ## Data Functions

-Clojure sometimes allows data to act as functions.
-For example, a map can act as a function.
+Sometimes data can act as a function - it can appear as the first element in a list.
-Conceptually, a function "maps" from actual arguments to return value, and when you think about it, thats exactly what a hasmap does too.
-Hence the name.

-This is easiest to explain via code.
+For example, a hashmap can act as a function.
+This is easiest to explain via code"
 ```clj
 ({:a 11} :a)
 ```
 evaluates to `#!clj 11`.
-We are looking up the key `#!clj :a` in the map and obtaining the associated value `#!clj 11`
+We are looking up the key `#!clj :a` in the hashmap  `#!clj {:a 11}` and obtaining the associated value `#!clj 11`

 ```clj
 ({:a 11 :b 21} :b)
 ```
-evaluates to `#!clj 21`
+evaluates to `#!clj 21`.
+We are looking up the key `#!clj :b` in the hashmap  `#!clj {:a 11 :b 21}` and obtaining the associated value `#!clj 21`

 ```clj
 ({:a 11 :b 21} :c)
 ```
 evaluates to `#!clj nil`.
-There is no key `#!clj :c` in the map.
+There is no key `#!clj :c` in the hashmap.

 ```clj
 ({:a 11 :b 21} :c :not-found)
 ```
 evaluates to `#!clj :not-found`.
-This time we supplied a default value.
+The key was not found in the hashmap, but we supplied a default value.

-A `keyword` can also be used as a function, provided its actual argument is a map.
+A `keyword` can also be used as a function, provided its actual argument is a hashmap.

 ```clj
 (:a {:a 11})